judemvm/RolesManager/README.md

 # RolesManager
 A companion mod for Battlefield 3 [Venice Unleashed](https://veniceunleashed.net/) made with VeniceExtensions.

-Manages roles for users on the server, so that other mods can do player-spesific permissions.
+RolesManager handles roles for users on the server, so that other mods can do role-spesific permissions.

 ## Rcon Commands